New youth detention centre in Woodford

 - Crime Prevention Through Environmental Design (CPTED) to create a more secure physical environment

-- culturally appropriate design
+- culturally appropriate design that nurtures connection to family, community, and Country

 - elements of nature (which studies have shown reduce symptoms of anxiety and stress, improve behaviour and lead to reduced recidivism).

-Best practice approaches to detention
+Practice approaches to youth detention

 - 44% have a mental health and/or behavioural disorder

-- 48% are disengaged from education, training or employment
+- 48% are disengaged from education, training, or employment

 - 44% have a disability.